sanghyunc7/turtle_hacks_docker_workshop/README.md

 ```
 # to stop a container
 docker stop CONTAINER_NAME
-# Run new image using same port 3000 on host
+# Run your friend's image using same port 3000 on host
-docker run -p 3000:3000 DOCKERHUB_USERNAME/turtlehacks
+docker run -p 3000:3000 YOUR_FRIENDS_DOCKERHUB_USERNAME/turtlehacks
-# or run new image using a different port, say 4000 on host
+# or run your friend's image using a different port, say 4000 on host
-docker run -p 4000:3000 DOCKERHUB_USERNAME/turtlehacks
+docker run -p 4000:3000 YOUR_FRIENDS_DOCKERHUB_USERNAME/turtlehacks
 ```